The Guide To Buying & Selling Premade Dropshipping Stores

 - Customer base & traffic.
 This includes user engagement, sources of traffic, and returning customers.

 Within each of these five areas, you should always consider the opportunity for growth.
 In other words, does the store have potential?
 Can you improve any of these areas?
+If so, then you can fetch a higher price for the store when you sell it.

 We’ve talked a little about what gives a dropshipping store value in a general sense, so let’s take a look at what that means specifically.